Ethan-Genser/Steganography/README.md

 __With default implementation:__

 Before starting this program, simply ensure that the files `Implementation.py` and `Steganography.py` are in the same folder.
 Then, open `Implementation.py` in a compatible Python terminal.
 The program will ask you whether you would like to encrypt or decrypt an image.
 If you have never used the program before, start off by typing 'encrypt' and pressing enter/return.
 The program when proceed to ask for the location of two images.
 The first image will be the cover image.
 The second image is the secret image that is hidden inside the cover image.
 The two images do not have to be the same size, however, the program will normalize the dimensions of both the cover image and hidden image before encoding.
 This means the resulting encoded image will have the width of the thinnest image and the height of the shortest image.
-After the program finishes execution, it will save the encrypted image to your desktop with the name `Encrypted_Image.png`.
+After the program finishes execution, it will save the encrypted image with the name `Encrypted_Image.png`.
 You can now use the program to retrieve the hidden image back from the encryted image.
 To do this, start `Implementation.py` and type 'decrypt' and press enter/return.
 The program will ask for the location of the image.
 Once you have entered the encrypted image's location, the program will begin the decryption process.
-When complete, the recovered image will be saved to the desktop with the name 'Decrypted_Image.png'.
+When complete, the recovered image will be saved with the name 'Decrypted_Image.png'.

 __With custom implementation:__